oren/aws-solution-architect-associate/cloud-guru.md

 * Instance Store is ephemeral - you can't stop it and start it so it's less durable the EBS.
 If the host fails, you lose data.
 * EBS backed instances can be stopped and you don't lose data if they are stopped.
 * You can reboot both without loosing data.
-* Both ROOT volumes will be deleted on termination but with EBS volumes you can tell AWS to keeyp the root device volume.
+* Both ROOT volumes will be deleted on termination but with EBS volumes you can tell AWS to keep the root device volume.

 **How can I take a snapshot of a RAID Array?**
 * Problem: take a snapshot, the snapshot excludes data held in the cache by applications and the OS.
 This tends not to matter on a single volume.
 However, using multiple volumes in a RAID array, this can be a problem due to interdependencies of the array.